shubhambhardwajdbd/silverwink-demo/README.md

 # silverwink-demo
-this is demo for git and github
+this is demo for git & github.